Complete Multipartite Graphs of Non-QE Class: Quadratic Embedding of Graphs

-\begin{example}[\cite{Lou-Obata-Huang2019}] \normalfont For $m\ge1$ and $n\ge1$ the graph join $\bar{K}_m+K_n$ is called the \textit{complete split graph}.
+\begin{example}[\cite{Lou-Obata-Huang2022}] \normalfont For $m\ge1$ and $n\ge1$ the graph join $\bar{K}_m+K_n$ is called the \textit{complete split graph}.
 We have

-For a more general result on the graph join of regular graphs, see \cite{Lou-Obata-Huang2019}. \end{example}
+For a more general result on the graph join of regular graphs, see \cite{Lou-Obata-Huang2022}. \end{example}

-\begin{example} \normalfont A table of the QE constants of graphs on $n\le5$ vertices is available \cite{Obata-Zakiyyah2018}, where the graphs are numbered according to the list of small graphs due to McKay \cite{McKay}.
-We see directly from the table that all graphs on $n\le4$ vertices are of QE-class.
-There are 21 graphs on five vertices among which two graphs are of non-QE class.
-Those are shown in Figure \ref{Non-QE graphs on 5 vertices} as G5-10 and G5-17.
+\begin{example} \normalfont A table of the QE constants of graphs on $n\le5$ vertices is available \cite{Obata-Zakiyyah2018}.
+We see directly from the table that all graphs on $n\le4$ vertices are of QE-class, and that there are 21 graphs on five vertices among which two are of non-QE class.
+Those graphs are shown in Figure \ref{Non-QE graphs on 5 vertices}, where G$n$-$x$ stands for the graph on $n$ vertices with number $x$ in the list of small graphs due to McKay \cite{McKay}.
 Their QE constants are given by

 Both are primary non-QE graphs since all graphs on four vertices are of QE class.
 Note that G5-10 is the complete bipartite graph $K_{3,2}$. \end{example}